rapidsai/rapids-cmake/docs/cpm.rst

     If no such field exists the default is ``true``.

+``src_dir``

+    An optional string value that represents the source directory under the root of the project that contains the `CMakeLists.txt` to use

+    If no such field exists the default is presuming the root directory has the `CMakeLists.txt` to use

 ``exclude_from_all``

     An optional boolean value that represents the CMake ```EXCLUDE_FROM_ALL``` property.